 Contact Dennis McDonough for more information

 Orleans Technical College is a post-secondary, nonprofit career school—operated by JEVS Human Services—that is committed to helping individuals achieve their employment goals.
 At Orleans Technical College, their hands-on training programs provide technical knowledge needed for a successful career in the Building Trades.
 Currently, Orleans operates as the related technical instruction provider for Associated Builders and Contractors NCCER curriculum in electrical, carpentry, HVAC, and plumbing.

 Contact Christine Bronson for more information

-The Pennsylvania Apprentice Coordinators Association (PACA) was developed to provide a medium for the exchange of ideas and the methods and information relative to apprenticeship in Pennsylvania.
+The Pennsylvania Apprentice Coordinators Association was developed to provide a medium for the exchange of ideas and the methods and information relative to apprenticeship in the state of Pennsylvania.
 PACA exists to inform and promote apprenticeship, especially in the unionized building trades.
 Apprenticeship opportunities include the industries of Bricklayers & Allied Crafts, Boilermakers, Carpenters, Electricians, Iron Workers, Plumbers, Roofers, and many more.

 Contact PACA for more information